I have struggled to make roast pork with the perfect crackling forever and a day.

 Scott’s Key Tips:

-- The best tool for scoring the pork skin is a stanely knife.
-Not only are the blades as sharp as sharp but you can set it to the right length to slice the fat but not the meat itself.
+- The best tool for scoring the pork skin is a Stanely knife.
+Not only are the blades super sharp but you can set it to the right length to slice the fat but not the meat itself.

 - Bring the joint out of the fridge at least an hour before cooking to bring it to room temperature.
 This time will vary depending on the climate.